Abibubble/ms4-lead-shot-hazard/README.md

 ### Making a Local Clone
 1. Log in to [GitHub](https://www.github.com) and locate the [Repository](https://github.com/Abibubble/ms4-lead-shot-hazard) for this site.
-2. Under the repository name, above the list of files, click "Code".
+2. Under the repository name, above the list of files, click '**Code**'.
 3. Here you can either Clone or Download the repository.
 4. You should clone the repository using HTTPS, clicking on the icon to copy the link.
 5. Open Git Bash.